PUBLIC SERVICE ANNOUNCEMENT!

 According to Ellen, top concerns as far as US war escalations go include:

-However the coalition stands ready to respond to any and all such war threats as they surface.
+the coalition stands ready to respond to any and all such war threats as they

-According to Ellen, the Coalition works with many groups and is also formally part of other coalitions:
+to Ellen, the Coalition works with many groups and is also formally part of

 “We are members of the NJ Alliance for Immigrant Justice and NJ Renews.
 We work with the local chapter of Jewish Voices for Peace, Food and Water Watch, New Labor, Interfaith-RISE (refugee resettlement), DIRE (Deportation and Rapid Response Equipo), among others.”

 “immigration, environmental, labor issues and issues related to the Middle East.
-We have frequently worked with both NJ Peace Action and the Coalition for Peace Action,” a
+We have frequently worked with both NJ Peace Action and the Coalition for Peace Action,” according to Ellen.

 Most recently on Monday October 1, the coalition led a rally demanding "Money for Puerto Rico, Not for War!" at the corner of Albany and George in New Brunswick.